Antitrust & Foreign Investment Partner, New York / Washington, D.C.

 - A global transportation company: advising on a DOJ False Claims Act investigation

-Doug is ranked as a leading lawyer in the Nationwide Antitrust: Cartel and New York Antitrust categories of Chambers USA 2017 and is ranked as one of eight leading cartel lawyers nationwide in the Antitrust - Cartel category of Legal 500 U.S. 2017.
+Doug is ranked as a leading lawyer in the Nationwide Antitrust: Cartel and New York Antitrust categories of Chambers USA 2022 and in the Antitrust - Cartel category of Legal 500 U.S. 2022.

-Doug has served in several leadership positions in the American Bar Association Section of Antitrust Law, including as Chair of the Cartel and Criminal Practice and Compliance and Ethics Committees.
-He is a member of the International Cartel Task Force, and has been nominated by the DOJ as a Non-Governmental Advisor to the International Competition Network.
+Doug has served in several leadership positions in the American Bar Association Section of Antitrust Law, including as Chair of the Cartel and Criminal Practice and Compliance and Ethics Committees and as a member of the International Cartel Task Force.
+He has also been nominated by the DOJ as a Non-Governmental Advisor to the International Competition Network.

 He lectures frequently on corporate ethics and compliance and white collar criminal defense, most recently at the Society of Corporate Compliance & Ethics annual meeting and the ABA Section of Antitrust Law Spring Meeting.

 - "Blockchain Collaborations: Analysing the potential antitrust implications", Competition Law Insight, May 13, 2020